Ariadne

-In Greek mythology, Ariadne (/ˌæriˈædni/; Ἀριάδνη; Ariadne) was a Cretan princess and the daughter of King Minos of Crete.
-There are different variations of Ariadne's myth, but she is known for helping Theseus escape the Minotaur and being abandoned by him on the island of Naxos.
+In Greek mythology, Ariadne (/ˌæriˈædni/; Ἀριάδνη; Ariadne) was a Cretan princess, the daughter of King Minos of Crete.
+There are variations of Ariadne's myth, but she is known for helping Theseus escape from the Minotaur and being abandoned by him (or herself dying) on the island of Naxos.
 There, Dionysus saw Ariadne sleeping, fell in love with her, and later married her.
 Many versions of the myth recount Dionysus throwing Ariadne's jeweled crown into the sky to create a constellation, the Corona Borealis.

-The ancient Roman author Hyginus identified Ariadne as the Roman Libera/Proserpina at approximately the same time as Libera was officially identified with Proserpina in 205 BC, these two names becoming synonymous for the same goddess.
-Hyginus equated Libera/Proserpina with Ariadne as bride to Liber whose Greek equivalent was Dionysus, the husband of Ariadne.

 Ariadne is associated with mazes and labyrinths because of her involvement in the myths of Theseus and the Minotaur.

+There were also festivals held in Cyprus and Naxos in Ariadne's honor.

 Etymology

 Greek lexicographers in the Hellenistic period claimed that Ariadne is derived from the ancient Cretan dialectical elements ari (ἀρι-) "most" (which is an intensive prefix) and adnós (ἀδνός) "holy".
 Conversely, Stylianos Alexiou has argued that despite the belief being that Ariadne's name is of Indo-European origin, it is actually pre-Greek.

 Linguist Robert S. P. Beekes has also supported Ariadne having a pre-Greek origin; specifically being Minoan from Crete because her name includes the sequence dn (δν), rare in Indo-European languages and an indication that it is a Minoan loanword.